flozz/stone.js/README.md

     };

     window._ = Stone.gettext;       // Alias the Stone.gettext function
-    Stone.addCatalogs("catalogs");  // Add catalogs (here it is hard coded for the need of the example Stone.enableDomScan(true);      // Allow Stone.js to scan the DOM to find translatable nodes Stone.setLocale("fr");          // Sets the locale to french
+    Stone.addCatalogs(catalogs);    // Add catalogs (here it is hard coded for the need of the example Stone.enableDomScan(true);      // Allow Stone.js to scan the DOM to find translatable nodes Stone.setLocale("fr");          // Sets the locale to french